pforhan/callsprite/README.md

 For this library we'll make a sprite a bit like the library's namesake, they'll track a lot of their own state, particularly around animations.
 So we'll make Sprite the top-level object.

-A Sprite contains a position and a number of animations.
+A Sprite contains data and a number of animations.
 Animations contain a number of frames and a behavior (repeat, stop, transition).
 Frames can have join points that allow multiple sprites to connect to one another.